Amylin receptor: Ligands

-Amylin mimetics that are agonists at the amylin receptors are being developed as therapies for diabetes and obesity, and one, pramlintide, has been FDA approved.
+Drugs that mimic Amylin to activate amylin receptors (called Amylin receptor agonists) are being developed as therapies for diabetes and obesity, and one, pramlintide, has been FDA approved as a treatment for diabetes.

-AMY_{1} could play a role in the effects of CGRP receptor antagonists developed for migraine.
+CGRP receptor antagonists which are being developed for migraine, may also act as antagonists for AMY_{1}, which could be playing a role in their effects.
 Dual agonists of the amylin and calcitonin receptors (DACRAs) are under development for obesity.
 Amylin and its receptors are believed to play a role in Alzheimer's disease.